Nahidzeinali-web/1-Agentic-AI-Course/README.md

 # 🤖 Why I Switched from `dataclass` to `pydantic` for Robust Data Validation in Python

 If you're like me and love writing clean, type-hinted Python code, you've probably used `@dataclass` from the standard library.
-It's elegant and concise—but it doesn’t validate types at runtime.
+It's elegant and concise, but it doesn’t validate types at runtime.
 That’s where [Pydantic](https://docs.pydantic.dev/) enters the scene, and this post is about how I discovered its real-world advantages.

 ---